iotbzh/DEPRECATED_4a-hal-generic/README.md

 #### During playing, try the stream commands to change/ramp volume

 Now you can use your hal api to send commands to mixer.
-This way, you can change/ramp volume :
+This way, you can change/ramp volume:

 `4a-hal-*halapiname* *selected_stream* { "volume" : "+10" }`